section-engineering-education/engineering-education/content/articles/shell-script-shell-function-library/index.md

 status: publish
 published: true
 url: /shell-script-shell-function-library/
-title: Shell Script to Demonstrate the Use of Shell Function Library
+title: Shell Script to Demonstrate the use of the Shell Function Library
-description: This article will guide the reader what a script is, how to create one using the open script, and then demonstrate the use of the Shell Function Library using Bash scripts in Linux distributions.
+description: This article will explain to the reader what a script is, how to create one using the open script, and then demonstrate the use of the Shell Function Library using Bash scripts in Linux distributions.
 author: nicasious-githinji
 date: 2021-08-25T00:00:00-10:00
 topics: []